 Shape into discs and refrigerate: Cut the ball into 2 pieces and shape each piece into a disc.
 You should still see pieces of butter in the dough.
 This is what will make your dough flaky.
 Wrap each disc in plastic wrap and refrigerate for at least 30 minutes or up to 2 days.

 - Always use very cold butter or any other fat such as shortening or lard.
 This is the secret to a flaky crust.
 I always cut my butter into small pieces and chill it in the freezer for about 15 minutes prior to adding it to the recipe.

 - Don’t over knead the pie dough, especially once your transfer it to your work surface and work the dough with your hands, as your hands could melt the butter.

 - Start off using the minimum amount of water (6 tbsp).
 You basically want to add enough water just until the dough starts holding together when pinched between your fingers.

 - Always chill the dough for at least 30 minutes and up to 2 days, which makes this crust perfect for make ahead.

 - While working with the second piece of pie crust, chill the lined pie pan, this will help it keep its shape when baked.

 This pie crust is perfect for blind baking for when you’re making lemon meringue pies or pumpkin pies.
-Blind baking basically means baking your pie crust before filling it and baking the entire pie and it’s necessary for when you’re making a custard pie or the pie filling is unbaked.
+Blind baking basically means baking your pie crust before filling it and baking the entire pie.
+This is necessary for when you’re making a custard pie or the pie filling is unbaked.
 If you’re making this pie crust for blind baking, this recipe will yield 2 pie shells.